 How it works

-First, the text in the email message is analyzed to determine the language.
+- If there isn't a language declared in the header, an email text scan attempts to detect the language.
 The length of the email message can affect the language analysis.
-For example, a short message of less than 200 characters may not contain sufficient information to accurately determine the language.
-There is no guaranteed length at which the language will always be detected, but longer messages produce better results.
+There's no guaranteed length at which the language will always be detected, but longer messages produce better results.

-If the detected language is one of your supported languages (Admin Center > Account > Appearance > Localization) then the user's language preference is set.
+- If the detected language is one of your supported languages, then the user's language preference is set.

 The email language detection feature currently supports the following languages: